laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

 * EPA
 * Sub-trim
 * Expo
+* Battery state

 ## Headless transmitter (Tx) and Programming Box (PB)

 * The PB allows live configuration of (sub)-trim values, end points, etc
 * The PB can display the live stick position and channel outputs
+* The PB shows the battery state of the Tx

 ## RC